 PLEASE NOTE: The information below does not fully apply to our Schools of Arts.
 These students will receive additional custom information for the Royal Conservatoire Antwerp and the Royal Academy of Fine Arts Antwerp.

 To make sure we can closely monitor all corona contaminations (both suspected and confirmed), please report to our in-house tracing team asap:

 if you have an appointment for a corona test

 We count on your co-operation to closely follow these measures.

 The coronavirus (Covid-19) is highly contagious and spreads from human to human through small droplets.
 When you cough or sneeze the virus transmits by air onto nearby items and surfaces.
 Others can become contaminated when they breathe in these droplets or transmit them with their hands onto their eyes, nose or mouth.
 Therefore, extra measures are necessary.

 The less people are on campus, the less risk for further spread of the virus.
 Therefore, we have switched to digital work, education and exam activities from a distance, wherever possible.
 Yet, for some activities, fully digital alternatives are unfortunately not available.
 Thus, we have provided a limited restart under strict conditions.

-Yes.
-Starting Monday August 24th limited access to our campuses is granted to students, staff and third parties on these 4 conditions:
+Limited access to our campuses is granted to students, staff and third parties on these 4 conditions: